taddison/personal-site/content/blog/2018/04/cleaning-up-database-mail-profiles-and-accounts/index.md

 ---
-layout: post
 title: Cleaning up database mail profiles and accounts
 share-img: http://tjaddison.com/assets/2018/2018-04-24/mailboxes.jpg
 tags: [SQL, "Database Mail"]
 ---

 You know that dev server you've got lying around that has about half a dozen database mail profiles on?
 Maybe one account for every provider you've tested?
 Or maybe it's even a production server that has had its profile faithfully updated to a new account each time your SMTP server moves but never had the old ones cleared out?

 After recently moving all of our servers to use SendGrid SMTP for sending out database mail I decided to perform some long overdue spring cleaning.
 In our case that included a couple of dev servers, as well as a production server from which you could divine the history of the company from the various database mail profiles and accounts it had.

->Your servers might have a legitimate reason to contain multiple mail profiles/accounts, so only run the below script on a server if you are sure you want to remove every account/profile except the default.
+> Your servers might have a legitimate reason to contain multiple mail profiles/accounts, so only run the below script on a server if you are sure you want to remove every account/profile except the default.

 ```sql
 declare @defaultProfileId int;